West Head

-The third of these is the easternmost point of the South Island, and should not be confused with West Cape, the westernmost point of the South Island.
-West Head marks the western side of the entrance to Tory Channel, and the corresponding East Head is located on Arapaoa Island.
+West Head is the easternmost point of the New Zealand's South Island.
+It is named West Head as it marks the western side of the entrance to Tory Channel / Kura Te Au.
+The corresponding East Head sits across the channel on Arapaoa Island.

 Easternmost point of South Island

-West Head, at the entrance to Tory Channel, is the easternmost point of the South Island.
+West Head is the easternmost point of the South Island.
 However, two other distinct headlands have very similar longitudes, sometimes leading to confusion and erroneous claims.

-West Head, at the entrance to Tory Channel, is recorded by Land Information New Zealand as longitude 174.3154°E, and the easternmost tip is measured at 174.3157°E (174°18'57"E).
+West Head, at the entrance to Tory Channel, is recorded by Land Information New Zealand at 174.316°E (174°18'57"E).

-Cape Jackson, LINZ longitude 174.3134°E, easternmost tip measured at 174.3150°E (174°18'54"E), is about 100 metres further west.
+Cape Jackson, easternmost tip measured at 174.315°E (174°18'54"E), is about 100 metres further west.

 Both West Head and Cape Jackson are at the end of long, narrow and difficult-to-reach peninsulas in the Marlborough Sounds.
 For this reason third-place Cape Campbell, LINZ longitude 174.2760°E, easternmost tip 174.2773°E (174°16'34") is sometimes mistakenly considered the easternmost point, but is about three kilometres further west.

-Note that LINZ coordinates may refer to a prominent feature such as a hill top, while easternmost tips are measured on Wikimapia.
-There may also be discrepancies between coordinate systems used by different sources.

-External references

-West Head, from Land Information New Zealand.
+Similar named geographic features

+There are two other locations in the South Island named West Head: